w181496/My-CTF-Challenges/Balsn-CTF-2021/README.md

 If you [install Adaptec Storage Manager](https://adaptec.com/en-us/downloads/storage_manager/sm/productid=sas-3085&dn=adaptec+raid+3085.html) on your local machine or decompiling the RaidManS.jar, you will find that 34571 port is **RMI Registry** Service.

-Next, you can send RMI packet with `gopher://` to verify it:
+Next, you can send RMI header packet with `gopher://` to verify it:

 ```
 url=gopher://flagserver.local:34571/_JRMI%2500%02K%2500%2500%2500%2500%2500%2500